 I believe that if the backup file is greater than 512MB, the freeium version of the All-in-One WP Migration WP Plugin also will not work, no matter what the maximum file size value inside of WordPress is.

 At that stage you need an alternate plan that you know that works.
-Here’s a post I wrote that may help.
+Here’s a post on one way to copy one WordPress website to another I wrote that may help.
 Those options are highly technical and dependent on the plugin’s developers not changing existing functionally within the plugin itself.

 They are a third party and this is something that could happen, either by accident or by design.
 So this is not really a long term solution for me.
 Even with regular testing I would not be really sure that this solution would work for me when it really has to.